 This product option adds the MAXDictio module to the advanced qualitative analysis features of MAXQDA Standard.
-The MAXDictio module enables researchers to facilitate a vast range of procedures for quantitative text analysis.
+The MAXDictio module enables researchers to facilitate a vast range of procedures for quantitative content analysis.
 Included are tools for visual text exploration, content analysis, vocabulary analysis, dictionary based analysis and more.

 Visual Text Exploration

 Whether you are analyzing a single speech or an entire bookshelf: MAXDictio allows you to explore the content and structure of your texts without needing to read or code a single sentence in advance.

 Take our Interactive Wordtree for example: It visualizes all the combinations that lead to or from any word of your choice, including a detailed display of frequencies.

 This incredibly powerful feature can provide new and fascinating perspectives even on texts you know well and allows for a comprehensive overview of those you don’t.

 Whatever your style of research or unit of analysis: MAXDictio provides the tools to suit your needs.

 Are you interested in the use of certain terms in your material?

 Use the “Keyword-in-context” feature to display all word locations and their (freely definable) context in an interactive result table.
 One click is all you need to jump to the original passage in your document browser.

 … to entire word combinations